mzazon/awesome-cloud-projects/gcp/load-balancer-traffic-routing-service-extensions-bigquery-data-canvas/load-balancer-traffic-routing-service-extensions-bigquery-data-canvas.md

 4. Familiarity with BigQuery and natural language processing concepts
 5. Estimated cost: $25-50 for running this recipe (includes compute, storage, and AI services)

-> **Note**: Service Extensions for Application Load Balancer is currently in Preview.
-Ensure your project has access to preview features through the Google Cloud Console.
+> **Note**: Service Extensions for Application Load Balancer is available in Preview.
+Ensure your project has access to preview features through the Google Cloud Console and the necessary APIs are enabled.

 ## Preparation